-Feb 2023 FΡΔ \$27 billion Municipalities are eligible for this funding, along with states, Tribal governments, and nonprofit entities that provide and leverage capital to finance projects to reduce greenhouse gas emissions (e.g., green banks).
-The structures available from green banks will enable projects that are small or may otherwise lack access to traditional financing to receive support. \$7 billion is for grants, loans, and financial and technical assistance to "enable low-income and disadvantaged communities to deploy or benefit from zero-emission technologies," including rooftop solar and other GHG reduction activities. \$11.97 billion is for grants to provide direct and indirect investment in projects, activities, or technologies that (1) reduce or avoid greenhouse gas and other air pollution by leveraging investment from the private sector or (2) "assist communities in the efforts of those communities to reduce or avoid greenhouse gas" and other air pollution. \$8 billion is for the same activities specifically in low-income and disadvantaged communities.
-Note: EPA will build this program in the next six months; all amounts are to be made available by February 2023 and remain available until September 30, 2024 (Sec.
+Feb 2023 FΡΑ \$27 billion Municipalities are eligible for this funding, along with states, Tribal governments, and nonprofit entities that provide and leverage capital to finance projects to reduce greenhouse gas emissions (e.g., green banks).
+The structures available from green banks will enable projects that serve disadvantaged communities and are small or may otherwise lack access to traditional financing to receive support. \$7 billion is for grants, loans, and financial and technical assistance to "enable low-income and disadvantaged communities to deploy or benefit from zero-emission technologies," including rooftop solar and other GHG reduction activities. \$11.97 billion is for grants to provide direct and indirect investment in projects, activities, or technologies that (1) reduce or avoid greenhouse gas and other air pollution by leveraging investment from the private sector or (2) "assist communities in the efforts of those communities to reduce or avoid greenhouse gas" and other air pollution. \$8 billion is for the same activities specifically in low-income and disadvantaged communities.
+EPA is slated to build this program in the next six months; amounts are to be made available by February 2023 and remain available until September 30, 2024 (Sec.
 60103).
-Reach out to your local green bank if available; assess private sector partners that federal funds could leverage; select projects for funding that have been co-created with or led by disadvantaged, low-income and frontline communities.
+This is a big lift, so we expect disbursement to take longer or possibly be done in a phased approach.
+USDN will be providing more information on how to organize and prepare for the funding.
+The bill text is very vague; for some of the original intent behind the green bank and a sense of what this might look like, see this bill and read NRDC's blog.
 Energy Efficient Commercial Buildings Deduction (179D)

-2023

-Tax Deduction
+2023 Tax Deduction

-Varies
+\$360 million

 The 179D tax deduction has been increased and now offers offers \$2.50 to \$5.00 per square foot for businesses achieving 25-50 percent reductions in energy use over existing building performance standards.
 This deduction is available to building owners; in government-owned buildings, the government may transfer the deduction to the party primarily responsible for designing the improvements (Sec.
 13303).

 Climate Pollution Reduction Grants